What is a foster home?

 Yes, but since many of our pets are strays or abandoned, we cannot always guarantee the temperament or health of any animals.
 We do our best to provide our fosters with as much information as possible before they bring the dog into their homes, and then work with our fosters to learn more about the dog as they are in foster.

 Yes, you can come to our shelter to pick out a foster animal!
+Please complete this form.
 We encourage you to do so!
 We have so many animals at the shelter that could use some foster TLC.
-Most of our shelter pets are eligible to go to foster.
+All of our shelter pets are eligible to go to foster.
 If you have other dogs in your household, we recommend that you meet the foster dog first without your dog(s), and then we can do a meet and greet with your dog(s).
-We can do this in the same day.
-Please email email@example.com to learn more about meet and greets between dogs.
+We can do this on the same day as your initial visit.